Daniel-GabrielN/CoreMigrationsWebApi/README.md

 # CoreMigrationsWebApi
-#### An ASP.NET Core Web API with EF Migrations and SQL Server on Ubuntu/Mint
-This is a tutorial on how to start developing Web APIs with EF Migrations on Ubuntu/Linux Mint using SQL Server.
+#### This is a tutorial on how to start developing Web APIs with EF Migrations on Ubuntu/Linux Mint using SQL Server.
 This project also works on Windows, just need to update the connection string.

 First install .Net Core:
 https://www.microsoft.com/net/core#linuxubuntu